-Factor Funding Co. is a factoring service with options to help many companies with their cash flow.
-It charges typical rates for the industry and offers different plans according to your business needs.
+Factor Funding Co. is a non-recourse factoring service that charges typical rates for the industry and offers different plans to suit your business's needs.
+This company does not have a standard factoring maximum, instead basing your limits on your collateral and your ability to repay the invoices.

 See all our recommendations for factoring services on our best picks page.